cdaein/timeline/README.md

 It builds on top of [`keyframes`](https://github.com/mattdesl/keyframes), but does not expose Keyframes library to user - user only needs to provide a minimum amount of necessary data. ex. `{ time, value, ... }`

-In development, and may not work properly.
+In development, and breaking changes are expected in the future.

 ## Installation